atim-radiocommunications/node-red-contrib-atim/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE][4] file for details

 ### History